myerspat/ttnte_tdiga_jcp2025/eigenvalue/README.md

   - `figs/`: Directory for figures.
 - `lightbridge_gas/`
   - `lightbridge_gas.py`: Script that runs the cases presented in the PHYSOR and journal papers, computes errors, and creates figures.
   - `stats.pkl`: Error and timing results.
-(Raw data used in PHYSOR paper is stored in Zenodo)
+(Raw data used in the PHYSOR and journal papers is stored in Zenodo)
   - `solutions.pkl`: Angular flux solutions for each case.
-(Raw data used in PHYSOR paper is stored in Zenodo)
+(Raw data used in the journal papers is stored in Zenodo)
   - `figs/`: Directory for figures.

 The results in `lightbridge_gas/` are shown in both the PHYSOR and journal papers with the journal paper going in more detail.
 To generate the results simply run `python circle.py` or `python lightbridge_gas.py`.
 We note `lightbridge_gas.py` requires paths to the OpenMC reference solution and standard deviation.
 Assuming `ttnte` and `ttnte_tdiga_jcp2025` are in the same directory the current scripts will find the OpenMC reference solution stored in `ttnte` using a relative path.
 The other results presented in the journal paper include the following directories and scripts: